 What Ken and his partners do is find apartment buildings that underperform.
 Because the value of a commercial real estate asset like an apartment is based on the Net Operating Income (income after expenses), any opportunity to increase NOI is an opportunity to see a healthy return.

 For Ken and his team, a variety of factors could help with this.
-For instance, the current landlord could be renting units well-below market rates.
+For instance, the current landlord could be renting units at well-below market rates.
 Turning those units and raising the rent could dramatically increase NOI.
 Or perhaps retrofitting units with washers and dryers, as well as a cosmetic facelift could increase rents by anywhere from $25 to $50 a month.
 Multiply that by hundreds of units and you’ll see a lot of lift in income.

 Since the bank values a property on the Net Operating Income, not on “market value”, a lift in income is a sizable lift in value.
 You can use this higher value to do a refinance, pull money out of a property tax-free, and then redeploy it into another real estate investment.
-Continuing the cycle over and over again over many years exponentially grows your portfolio-and your wealth.
+Continuing the cycle over and over many years exponentially grows your portfolio-and your wealth.
 And it’s all done with OPM.

 This is another original article by Ernst Georges, co-owner of Yanex Real Estate Investing, LLC at http://www.yanexhome.com/.
 Are you looking for an experienced Brooklyn, Queens, Long Island New York Investors?
 With a service based, business experience, Ernst Georges and Partners work hard to serve home buyers and sellers for the Kings, Queens, Nassau and Suffolk Counties and surrounding areas.